jacksonwalters/aes-block-cipher-modes/README.md

 Primarily, different modes of AES.

-AES is also in Python to simulate timing attacks.
+AES is also implemented in Python to simulate timing attacks.

 ## Disclaimer